KYVENetwork/docs/docs/protocol_devs/development/developing_runtime.md

 # Developing your own Runtime

+Before you start we would highly recommend reading the previous docs in this chapter (For Protocol Devs) to gain a full picture of the KYVE stack.

 ## Setup

 To get started with developing your own runtime create a fork of KYVE's kyvejs repository (https://github.com/KYVENetwork/kyvejs).